TransmitSecurity/ciam-expressjs-vanilla-samples/README.md

 1. If the demo also includes WebAuthn - go back to the Transmit portal and configure the WebAuthn method for your newly created app, using the above base URL as origin, and the domain as the RPID.
+1. Build the demo using `cd <demo dir>`, and `yarn`
+1. Launch the demo using `yarn start`.
+The demo will launch on port 8080 and exposed via the above base URL (a button will appear on screen to open, or go to the "Ports" tab)

 For more information on code spaces PLS visit https://code.visualstudio.com/docs/remote/codespaces